jdfung/jdfung/README.md

 <br>

 I am a final-year software engineering student with a passion for creating efficient and innovative software solutions.
-My academic background and personal projects have provided me with a solid foundation in programming languages such as Java, Python, and C++, as well as experience in developing software applications and web development.
+My academic background and personal projects have provided me with a solid foundation in programming languages such as Kotlin, Java, Python, and C/C++, as well as experience in developing software applications, game development as well as web development.

 Outside of the classroom, I enjoy exploring new technologies and expanding my knowledge in software engineering.
 I am also an avid gamer and enjoy developing my own small games and applications in my free time.